thenexthub/Codira/docs/DebuggingTheCompiler.md

 ## "Types" Log

-The "types" log reports on LLDB's process of constructing SwiftASTContexts and errors that may occur.
+The "types" log reports on LLDB's process of constructing CodiraASTContexts and errors that may occur.
 The two main tasks here are:

-1. Constructing the SwiftASTContext for a specific single Swift module.
+1. Constructing the CodiraASTContext for a specific single Codira module.
 This is used to implement frame local variable dumping via the lldb `frame variable` command, as well as the Xcode locals view.
 On failure, local variables will not have types.

-2. Building a SwiftASTContext in which to run Swift expressions using the "expression" command.
-Upon failure, one will see an error like: "Shared Swift state for has developed fatal errors and is being discarded."
+2. Building a CodiraASTContext in which to run Codira expressions using the "expression" command.
+Upon failure, one will see an error like: "Shared Codira state for has developed fatal errors and is being discarded."

 These errors can be debugged by turning on the types log: